zorrocrisis/DecisionMakingInVideoGames/README.md

 # Decision Making In VideoGames
-This project, originally an evaluation component for the Artificial Intelligence in Games course (2023/2024), talking place in Instituto Superior Técnico, University of Lisbon, aimed to showcase multiple **pathfinding algorithms in video games**, additionally seeking to **research and further strengthen their efficiency**.
+This project, originally an evaluation component for the Artificial Intelligence in Games course (2023/2024), talking place in Instituto Superior Técnico, University of Lisbon, aimed to explore **decision making systems in video games**.

 (Main Image here)

 The following document indicates how to access the source code, utilise the executable application and control the program.
-It also contains an efficiency analysis between the pathfinding algorithms.
+It also contains an analysis between the decision making algorithms.

 ## **Source Files and Application**
 The project's source files can be downloaded from this repository.
 To open the program using Unity (v.2021.3.10f1), simply clone the repository and open the project utilising Unity Hub.